jakehigg/Text_Summarization_with_Tensorflow/README.md

 - https://www.kaggle.com/snapcrack/all-the-news

 ## Code
 I uploaded three **.py** and three **.ipynb** files.
 The .py files contain the network implementation and utilities.
 The notebooks are demos of how to apply the model.
+Maybe it is useful for someone.

 ## Architecture
 **Seq2Seq model**